zhangbsn-gt/developer.gov.sg/collections/_products/categories/platform/oursg/overview.md

 -	Data aggregation and analysis tools for government officers
 -	Inter-agency routing of applications to other relevant grants without the need for refilling of forms
 -	Data security, fraud, and grant governance for government officers
+-	Quicker publishing of grants with Grant Admin Module (GAM)

 ### Pricing